Smoke Alarm Chirping: What It Means and How to Fix It Fast

 Stay Safe From the Top Down With Roof Maxx

 Never ignore your smoke alarm when it’s chirping.
 Even if you can’t find an obvious cause, it’s a red flag for issues like low or improperly seated batteries, dirty or dusty sensors, power issues, and other serious problems.
-Replacing the batteries regularly, cleaning, and testing your smoke alarm will help ensure you have the right protections in place before a fire starts.
+Your safety is too important to overlook!

 If you have an asphalt shingle roof, making Roof Maxx a part of your whole-home maintenance strategy can add another layer of protection.
 Our all-natural, plant-based solution rejuvenates aging shingles so they can expand and contract with the weather again.
 Find a dealer in your area to get a free quote.